Manifold: Charts

 A coordinate map, a coordinate chart, or simply a chart, of a manifold is an invertible map between a subset of the manifold and a simple space such that both the map and its inverse preserve the desired structure.
 For a topological manifold, the simple space is a subset of some Euclidean space $\R^n$ and interest focuses on the topological structure.
 This structure is preserved by homeomorphisms, invertible maps that are continuous in both directions.

 In the case of a differentiable manifold, a set of charts called an atlas, whose transition functions (see below) are all differentiable, allows us to do calculus on it.
 Polar coordinates, for example, form a chart for the plane $\R^2$ minus the positive x-axis and the origin.
 Another example of a chart is the map χ_{top} mentioned above, a chart for the circle.

 Atlases

 The description of most manifolds requires more than one chart.
 A specific collection of charts which covers a manifold is called an atlas.
 An atlas is not unique as all manifolds can be covered in multiple ways using different combinations of charts.
 Two atlases are said to be equivalent if their union is also an atlas.

 The atlas containing all possible charts consistent with a given atlas is called the maximal atlas (i.e. an equivalence class containing that given atlas).
 Unlike an ordinary atlas, the maximal atlas of a given manifold is unique.
 Though useful for definitions, it is an abstract object and not used directly (e.g. in calculations).

+A manifold can be defined as a topological space equipped with an atlas (and in some definitions, a maximal atlas).